emipa606/CropRotation/README.md

 This only affects plants in growing-zones that are destroyed upon harvesting.

 You can also select multiple crops for growing-zones and pawns will change crop after each harvest.
-The change happens per cell, so unless you are using a mod like https://steamcommunity.com/sharedfiles/filedetails/?id=2807616911]Growth Sync your fields may soon look a bit random as plants may grow at different speeds.
+The change happens per cell, so unless you are using a mod like [Growth Sync](https://steamcommunity.com/sharedfiles/filedetails/?id=2807616911) your fields may soon look a bit random as plants may grow at different speeds.
 Pawns will also look at skill requirements when switching crop and skip any crop that no colonist can plant.

 The gizmo for extra crops are only visible if the base-crop selected is a harvestable crop that is not a tree and where the plant is destroyed when harvesting.
 The selectable extra plants are also limited by this.